andrewkshim/react-animatronics/README.md

 // 'withAnimatronics' is a function that takes a function as its only argument,
 // and it returns a function that takes a base component.
 The function argument to
 // 'withAnimatronics' should return an array (or an object, but we'll cover that
-// in a later example) that describes your animations.
+// later in Example 10) that describes your animations.
 We'll refer to this function
 // as 'createAnimationSequences' throughout these docs.

 const AnimatedApp = withAnimatronics(() => [